taniwha3/tidewatch/docs/milestone3/MILESTONE-3.md

-# Milestone 3: Debian Packaging for ARM Ecosystem
+# Milestone 3: Debian Packaging for Multi-Architecture Support

 ## Overview

-Milestone 3 focuses on creating production-ready Debian packages for the ARM ecosystem, enabling easy installation and management of Tidewatch (formerly thugshells/belabox-metrics) on embedded devices like Orange Pi, Raspberry Pi, and other ARM-based systems.
+Milestone 3 focuses on creating production-ready Debian packages for multiple architectures, enabling easy installation and management of Tidewatch (formerly thugshells/belabox-metrics) on x86_64 servers, embedded devices like Orange Pi, Raspberry Pi, and other Linux systems.

 **New Project Name: `tidewatch`**
 - Unique, memorable, no trademark conflicts